 BBQ Tips and Tricks: Smoked Brisket – King of the Smoked Meats

-Nothing says Texas like brisket, that flavorful cut of beef with just the right blend of fat.
+Nothing says Texas quit like smoked brisket, that flavorful cut of beef with just the right blend of fat.
 For folks in every part of the state, smoked brisket is the king of BBQ.

-At Smokey Mo’s, we’ve been smoking up brisket for 20 years in our restaurants – and for even longer at home.
-In our restaurants, we use combination wood and gas pits that help us keep consistent temperatures and moisture.
+At Smokey Mo’s BBQ, we’ve been smoking up tender brisket for over 20 years in our stores – and for even longer at home.
+In our restaurants, we use a combination of wood and gas pits that help us keep consistent temperatures and moisture.
 This makes it easy for us to spice it, smoke it, rest it, and serve it up for your enjoyment.
 We know re-creating that at home can be a little more difficult, so we’re happy to pass on what we know to all our home BBQ-ers!

 If you’re going to smoke a brisket, you need to know what you’re dealing with.
 Here’s a look at key terms:

 - Fat cap/fat side up: When butchers trim a whole brisket, they leave a thick layer of white fat on one side of the brisket.
 This is called a “fat cap.”
 When we smoke our briskets, we want the fat cap to be on top, so that as the fat melts during the cooking process, it disperses throughout the meat, leaving it tender and moist.